 Answered by our family dentist in Beaverton, OR.

 - Can I replace a metal filling with a white one?
-The answer will depend on your existing filling’s size and how much healthy tooth structure remains.

 In many cases, if the filling is small and you’ve adequate remaining tooth structure that’s free from decay, disease, cracks, and fractures – then yes, you can replace your metal fillings with a composite one.